myned/modufur/README.md

 # Modufur
 An experimental [Hikari](https://www.hikari-py.dev) Discord bot for reverse image searching using [SauceNAO](https://saucenao.com) & [Kheina](https://kheina.com)
-## Optional
+## Prerequisites
 A Unix-based operating system is used for the following commands\
-[WSL](https://docs.microsoft.com/en-us/windows/wsl) can be used to run Linux on Windows, but is not required
+[WSL](https://docs.microsoft.com/en-us/windows/wsl) can be used to run Linux on Windows, but is not required to run the bot
 ## Requirements
 [Git](https://git-scm.com/downloads)\
 [Python](https://www.python.org) 3.10+\